ascend4/ascend4/A4SQP.md

 ### Phase 1: Elastic Line-Search SQP Prototype

+Phase 1 is now substantially complete for the ASCEND-native path:

-- Implement A4SQP as an ASCEND solver client.
+- A4SQP is an ASCEND solver client.
-- Build a reusable A4SQP problem view from `slv_system_t`.
+- It builds an `A4SqpView` from `slv_system_t`.
-- Restrict Phase 1 to smooth continuous optimisation: no discrete variables, logical relations, conditional switching, or active model-structure changes.
-  Unsupported structures should be rejected with clear diagnostics.
-- Generate QP subproblems with elastic variables.
+- It rejects unsupported relations and derivative/evaluation failures with user-facing diagnostics.
-- Call HiGHS for QP solves.
+- It generates elastic HiGHS QP subproblems.
-- Use BFGS, L-BFGS, diagonal, or identity Hessian approximations.
-- Use an L1 merit-function line search.
-- Report active bounds, elastic relations, infeasibility, and progress.
-- Use native ASCEND `.a4c` test models first, so that the initial tests exercise the real `slv_system_t` integration rather than a parallel standalone path.
+- It implements an L1 merit line search, default BFGS step Hessian, exact Hessian experimental modes, and a constrained trust-region retry loop.
+- It has native CUnit coverage through `solver_a4sqp` and test models under `models/test/a4sqp`.
+- It reports progress, view diagnostics, QP status, line-search status, and trust-region metrics.

+The remaining Phase 1 limitations are mostly scope decisions: smooth continuous NLPs only, no standalone ABI, no filter globalization, no L-BFGS, no automatic decomposition, and no mature warm-start invalidation.

 The first coding milestone should be narrower than "solve NLPs": construct, evaluate, scale, and validate an A4SQP problem view from `slv_system_t`.
 The